aenniw/ctf-stash/try2catch.me/README.md

 ### Postup řešení

-Putting the name into facebook search returned `Jason Macrapatulos's` profile (currently defunct), which contained link to his twitter account [JasonMacra](https://twitter.com/JasonMacra) (currently defunct too).
+Putting the name into [facebook](https://www.facebook.com/) returned `Jason Macrapatulos's` profile (currently defunct), which contained link to his twitter account [JasonMacra](https://twitter.com/JasonMacra).
 This contained post with the picture of his house.
-After clicking on the [picture](/09/JasonMacra_twitter.png), it revealed name of the city - `Brudges`.
+After clicking on the date at the tweet, [the detailed tweet view](./09/JasonMacra_twitter.png) revealed name of the city - `Brudges`.

 ---